Daniel Commey

 News

-• [May 2026] Completed Ph.D. in Interdisciplinary Engineering at Texas A&M University Dissertation: 'A Layered Security Framework for Blockchain-Based IoT Systems'.
+- May 2026.
+I completed my Ph.D. in Interdisciplinary Engineering at Texas A&M University.
+My dissertation is titled "A Layered Security Framework for Blockchain-Based IoT Systems."

-• [May 2026] Two papers accepted for IEEE ICC 2026 and IEEE ICC Workshops 2026 Covering AIS dropout attribution and production Layer-2 network reliability.
+- May 2026.
+Two of our papers appeared at IEEE ICC 2026 and IEEE ICC Workshops 2026.
+They cover AIS dropout attribution and the reliability of production Layer-2 networks.

 Selected Publications